9beach/mpv-config/README.md

 1. Plays even in paused state when a new file is loaded.
 2. Shows OSC always when an audio file is loaded.
+3. Sets the geometry of **mpv** a fixed value when an audio file is loaded.

 ### [modernx-and-quotes.lua](https://github.com/9beach/mpv-config/blob/main/scripts/modernx-and-quotes.lua)